In ‘The Global Strategy for Infant and Young Child Feeding,’ the recommendations for feeding infants and young children are:1

 - No use of bottles, teats or pacifiers.

-- ‘The Global Strategy for Infant and Young Child Feeding’, bullet 18 states: “The vast majority of mothers can and should breastfeed, just as the vast majority of infants can and should be breastfed.
-Only under exceptional circumstances can a mother’s milk be considered unsuitable for her infant.
-For those few health situations where infants cannot, or should not, be breastfed, the choice of the best alternative –expressed breast milk from an infant’s own mother, breast milk from a healthy wet-nurse or a human-milk bank, or a breast-milk substitute fed with a cup, which is a safer method than a feeding bottle and teat –depends on individual circumstances.” [↩]
+- ‘The Global Strategy for Infant and Young Child Feeding’, bullet 18 states: “The vast majority can and should breastfeed, just as the vast majority of infants can and should be breastfed.
+Only under exceptional circumstances can a baby’s own parent’s milk be considered unsuitable for her infant.
+For those few health situations where infants cannot, or should not, be breastfed, the choice of the best alternative –expressed breast milk from an infant’s own parent, breastmilk from a healthy wet-nurse or a human-milk bank, or a breast-milk substitute fed with a cup, which is a safer method than a feeding bottle and teat –depends on individual circumstances.” [↩]